mike911209/db24-final-project/README.md

 Can you extend a relational database system to support storing and querying over vectors?

-## Change Log
-- Recall calculation is now fast by assuming data fits in memory.
-However, you will not get any points by attempting to use the provided code for recall calculation.

 ## Steps

 1. Fork this project